 To ensure consistent implementation of the adopted inspection intervals, and to provide flexibility, we define the term "year" as 12 consecutive calendar months starting the first full calendar month after an inspection is performed, plus or minus two calendar months, not to exceed the end of the calendar year the next inspection is due.
-For example, if an inspection is performed in January of[une 2012 and the required inspection interval is one yeartwo years, the next inspection must be completed by the end of January 2013.during the period of April 1 - August 31, 2014.
+For example, if an inspection is performed in June 2012 and the required inspection interval is two years, the next inspection must be completed during the period of April 1 - August 31, 2014.
 However, if the inspection is performed in December 2012, the next inspection must be completed during the period of October 1 - December 31, 2014.
-We will also add this definition of "year" to GO 165 to ensure consistent interpretation of implementation of patrol and detailed inspection intervals for both CIPs and electric utilities.
+We will also add this definition of "year" to GO 165 to ensure consistent implementation of patrol and detailed inspection intervals for both CIPs and electric utilities.